basketry/basketry.github.io/docs/tutorial/tutorial-basics/01-prerequisites.md

 ## Typescript

 Lastly, this guide will demonstrate building a service in Typescript.
-We assumes that you are either familiar with setting up a new project or have access to an existing project.
+We assumes that you are either familiar with setting up a new project with Typescript installed or have access to an existing project with it ready to go.

 Visit https://www.typescriptlang.org/download/ for the official docs on setting up Typescript in your project.
-If you want to use the Typescript project scaffolding tool that were used to create the example projects, use the [generator-ts-console](https://www.npmjs.com/package/generator-ts-console) Yeoman generator.